Last updated 25/08/20

-We know the next six weeks are going to be tough for our local Melbourne businesses, and there’s a lot of information to sift through about the options available to you.
+We know it's a tough time for our local Melbourne businesses, and there’s a lot of information to sift through about the options available to you.

 We’ve put together a list of local, state and federal government opportunities available to you if your business is struggling from the effects of the lockdown.